-It can be seen from the information within this report that the status of the General Plan is that it is a living document, continuously being used to further the growth and development of the community in a sound, logical manner, utilizing sound planning principles and solid community judgment.
-The Goals and Policies established within the adopted General Plan are actively shaping the Town's development and are being actively used to shape the future of the community.
+It can be seen from the information within this report that the General Plan is a living document, continuously being used to further the growth and development of the community in a sound, logical manner, utilizing sound planning principles and solid community judgment.
+The Goals and Policies established within the adopted General Plan are actively shaping the Town's development and are being used to shape the future of the community as well.

-In April 2007 the Town of Apple Valley commenced a comprehensive General Plan Update.
-This is the first comprehensive General Plan update since the original General Plan for the Town was adopted in 1991 after incorporation.
-As previously stated, an update to the Housing Element is included and is anticipated to be submitted to HCD in June 2008.
-The rest of the General Plan is expected to be adopted in the first half of 2009.
+In April 2007, the Town of Apple Valley commenced a comprehensive General Plan Update.
+This is the first comprehensive General Plan update since the original General Plan for the Town was adopted in 1991 shortly after incorporation.
+As previously stated, an update to the Housing Element was submitted to HCD in September 2008.
+Comments on the first submittal were received from HCD in November 2008 and a resubmittal addressing these comments was submitted to HCD in January 2009.
+The rest of the General Plan is expected to be adopted in mid 2009.